 Is it the kind of value that they would pay for?
 And how much will they actually pay?
 See the slight but major difference?

 There’s absolutely no shortage of ideas in business.
-And with Porter’s Five Forces changing faster than somebody flicking cable TV channels, we’re seeing things like barriers to entry being disrupted daily from market to market.
+And with market forces changing faster than somebody flicking cable TV channels, we’re seeing things like barriers to entry being disrupted daily from market to market.

-In this world, it’s the ability to honestly, and quickly, review the quality and potential of an idea and back the one from many to get started.
+In this world, it’s the ability to honestly, and quickly, review the quality and potential of an idea and back the one from many to get started — that makes all the difference.

 Blog image credit: http://www.mcescher.com/gallery/